dewiniaid/gs4-lich-scripts/Foreach.md

   If you're still holding the item at the end of running all of the commands, it will be returned to its parent container.
   `appraise` by itself is shorthand for `appraise item`.

+* **return**
+  Equivalent to `put item in container`.
+Returns whatever item Foreach is currently processing to whereever it originally found it.

 #### Control